ODNZSL/nzsl-online/README.md

 ## Getting Started

-Please read carefully the CONTRIBUTING.md (needs link) before you follow the setup steps.
+Please read carefully the CONTRIBUTING.md (in progress) before you follow the setup steps.

 Fork the base repo [ODNZSL repo](https://github.com/ODNZSL/nzsl-online), so you have a copy then clone your fork.